sbt/website/src/reference/guide/why-sbt-exists.md

 Why build.sbt DSL?
 ------------------

-build.sbt DSL makes sbt a unique build tool, as opposed to other tools that use configuration file formats like YAML, TOML, and XML.
+sbt adopts Scala-based build.sbt DSL to declare the subproject and task graph.
+Nowadays, using a DSL as opposed to configuration formats like YAML and XML hardly makes sbt unique.
+Many of the build tools such as Gradle, Google's Bazel, Meta's Buck, and Apple's SwiftPM use DSL to define the subproject.

-Originally developed beween 2010 and 2013, `build.sbt` can start almost like a YAML file, declaring just `scalaVersion` and `libraryDependencies`, but it can supports more features to keep the build definition organized as the build grows larger:
+`build.sbt` can start almost like a YAML file, declaring just `scalaVersion` and `libraryDependencies`, but it can scale as your need for the build system grows:

 - To avoid repeating the same information, like the version number for a library, `build.sbt` can declare variables using `val`.
 - Uses Scala language constructs like `if` to define settings and tasks, when needed.